Tuesday, 11 November 2014

 Enter file in which to save the key (/home/username/.ssh/id_rsa):

 The utility will prompt you to select a location for the keys that will be generated.
-By default, the keys will be stored in the
+By default, the keys will be stored in the ~/.ssh directory within your user's home directory.
+The private key will be calledid_rsa and the associated public key will be called id_rsa.pub.

 Usually, it is best to stick with the default location at this stage.
 Doing so will allow your SSH client to automatically find your SSH keys when attempting to authenticate.
 If you would like to choose a non-standard path, type that in now, otherwise, press ENTER to accept the default.